rotemzaif/TaskManagementApp/readme.md

 * a detailed application test plan can be found under the project folder: MyTinyTodo_test_plan.xlsx

+* there are 7 test classes:

+    - tab actions: creating a new tab, renaming a tab, deleting a tab, sort display options

+    - adding a simple task: creating a dedicated tab for testing, adding multiple simple (name only) tasks (using @dataprovider & tasks data from excel file), verifying that num of tasks in the list has increased

+    - advanced task page: testing all page elements (edit boxes, Select element options, save/cancel buttons, labels etc.)

+    - add an advanced task: creating a dedicated testing tab if doesn't exists, adding multiple advanced tasks (using @dataprovider & tasks data from excel file), verifying that task list has increased, verifying added task Vs. entered task details

+    - search text: searching a text in a tab, expecting to get a list of task that have that text in their name or notes

+    - task actions: edit (all task attributes), task priority (directly from the list), task note (directly from the list), move task to another tab, and delete tab

+    - defects: this test class includes 5 test methods which should fail intentionally

 * NOTE: not all application features have been tested

 Setup & Prerequisites